When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 2. Always run your documents through the spelling and grammar check in your word processor to help improve the readability.
 It will delight you to see how many errors are found and easily fixed.

-I suggest sending queries to fifteen to twenty-five print magazines for each story.
+For the most successful query letters and the best response, I suggest sending queries to fifteen to twenty-five print magazines for each story.

 Sending out multiple queries (called simultaneous submissions) has been one of the cornerstones to my freelance success in getting published frequently.

 It’s extremely difficult to target an individual magazine and succeed in getting your story published in it.
 Only a few well-known and well-published travel writers in the world have this luxury.

 My approach is to target all magazines that are appropriate for a story and query them all.

 Despite what any of the experts tell you, it is not necessary to customize your query for every single magazine.
 Send the same generic query to them all.

 I rarely customize my queries and have done quite well anyway.
 Briefly scan the writer’s guidelines for each magazine and tailor a couple sentences if you think it’s absolutely needed.

 However, there is one thing you absolutely need to customize with each query.
 Successful query letters always include the editor’s name.
 This is a requirement, no exceptions.
 Otherwise, keep it generic.
 Don’t make your job any harder than it already is.

 I know many freelance writers who tailor every single query to each publication.
 It takes a lot of time and doesn’t improve their acceptance rates.
 Don’t waste your valuable time customizing.
 I don’t customize and still manage to get 90% of my stories into print.